Preparing for an interview

-- Make sure you know which campus/building you need to go to for the interview as well as specific directions and parking / public transport information (refer to Monash University website for individual campus maps).
+- Make sure you know which campus/building you need to go to, as well as specific directions and parking/public transport information (refer to Monash University website for individual campus maps).

-- Note the name of the interviewer/s and address them by their name when you first meet.
+- Note the name of the interviewer/s and address them by name when you first meet.

-- If you’re asked to bring in your identification, or qualifications, it is a good idea to pack it in your bag the night before
+- If you’re asked to bring identification or qualifications, it’s a good idea to pack them the night before.

-- Sit up straight, be mindful of your posture; pronounce your words clearly, and in an audible voice and tone
+- Pronounce your words clearly, and in an audible voice and tone.

 How should I respond to interview questions?